 As you plan for your counseling career, make sure that you think in terms of what areas of counseling interest you most and what professional references you can utilize.

-Future Counselor: For Illinois High School Student or High School Graduate
+Future LPC: For Illinois High School Student or High School Graduate

 Your First Step: